marinconz/Purity/README.md

 # How to run:

--Create the file with username and password
+- Create the file with username and password
--Change paths in routes/vision.js
+- Change paths in routes/vision.js
--Place APIKey.json file path in routes/vision.js
+- Place APIKey.json file path in routes/vision.js